liquidev/rapid/README.md

 Pinning to a specific commit rather than `#head` is recommended, because `#head` doesn't name a specific point in development.
 This means that two different packages may end up requiring `#head`, and the `#head` that's installed locally may not match the `#head` that's required by the package.
+Thanks nimble, you're the best.

 ### Linux